thisHermit/nlp_project/README.md

 * Follow `setup.sh` to properly setup a conda environment and install dependencies.
 * There is a detailed description of the code structure in [STRUCTURE.md](./STRUCTURE.md), including a description of which parts you will need to implement.
 * You are only allowed to use libraries that are installed by `setup.sh`, external libraries that give you other pre-trained models or embeddings are not allowed (e.g., `transformers`).
+* Use this template to create your README file of your repository: https://github.com/gipplab/dnlp_readme_template

 ## Handout